 Adding PostScript Autohint»

 Analyzes a glyph’s outline and generates PostScript hints for the glyph.
 This is the Tools > Autohinting command.
+You can control whether or not this operation will remove existing hints and convert hints to links while autohinting on the Autohinting page of the Preferences dialog box.

 This action removes horizontal and/or vertical PostScript hints and links.